East Coast (train operating company): Formation

 In July 2009, it was announced that National Express was intending to default on the franchise, having failed to renegotiate the contractual terms of operation; National Express stating that it would not be providing any further financial support necessary to ensure NXEC remained solvent.
 This meant NXEC would run out of cash by the end of 2009.
-As a consequence of this decision, the DfT announced it would establish a publicly owned company to take over the franchise from National Express.
-The failure of the NXEC franchise sparked widespread calls amongst industry officials and members of the public for the InterCity East Coast franchise to be permanently placed into public ownership, or even the complete scrapping of the entire franchise system.
+As a consequence of this decision, the DfT announced it would establish a state-owned company to take over the franchise from National Express.
+The failure of the NXEC franchise sparked widespread calls amongst industry officials and members of the public for the InterCity East Coast franchise to be permanently placed into state ownership, or even the complete scrapping of the entire franchise system.
 In response, the Secretary of State for Transport Lord Adonis reiterated the findings of a 2008 National Audit Office (NAO) report which had concluded that the rail franchising system delivered good value for money and steadily improving services.

 On 13 November 2009, NXEC relinquished its operation of the franchise, at which point the DfT took over through its newly formed subsidiary, East Coast.